rfortherestofus/blog/016_us_maps/016_us_maps.md

 ## Modifying scales

 This map isn’t particularly informative since basically everything uses the same color.
 We can change that by using a different color scale.
+The `usmap` package allows us to use functions that we’re familiar with from `ggplot2` in order to change the appearance of our maps.
 Here, it’s probably best to use a logarithmic color scales because there are very densely and very sparsely populated counties.
 But since `plot_usmap()` creates a ggplot, we can use the same layers from ggplot to modify the scale.
 In this case, we have to use `scale_fill_gradient()`.

 ``` r
 plot_usmap(